varshakqr/YelpCamp/README.md

-Users can create their own campgrounds or review other's campgrounds.
-Implemented CRUD operations on Campgroundand review model.
-Supports authentication by allowing only logged-in users to add a new campground or edit an existing one.
-Supports authorization by restricting the access to edit campgrounds or delete reviews added by other users.
+In this project, users can create and review campgrounds, benefiting from full CRUD (Create, Read, Update, Delete) functionality for both campgrounds and reviews.
+The system enforces user authentication, ensuring that only logged-in users can add new campgrounds or edit existing ones.
+Moreover, authorization controls are in place, preventing users from editing campgrounds or deleting reviews created by other users.